heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 Benchmark the different types of streams you have learned:

-- Assemble all the code examples to satisfy the use-cases
+- Assemble all the code examples to satisfy the use-cases.
-- Run some benchmarks to determine the best IOs for the given use-cases
+- Run some benchmarks to determine the best IOs for the given use-cases.

 ![bg right w:80%](./images/what-will-you-do.png)